TUW-GEO/pytesmo/docs/introduction.rst

 Supported Datasets
 ==================

-Soil moisture is observed using different methods and instruments, in this version the following datasets are supported.
+Soil moisture is observed using different methods and instruments.
+In this version the following datasets are supported.

 Remotely sensed products
 ------------------------

-Right now only soil moisture observations made with the ASCAT sensor on board the METOP satellites are supported but we are working on support for more products.
+Right now only soil moisture observations made with the ASCAT sensor on board the METOP satellites are supported but we are working on the support of more products.

 ASCAT
 ~~~~~

-* ASCAT SSM(Surface Soil Moisture)
+* ASCAT SSM (Surface Soil Moisture)
-* ASCAT SWI(Soil Water Index)
+* ASCAT SWI (Soil Water Index)

 which can both be downloaded for free after registration at http://rs.geo.tuwien.ac.at/products/

-insitu obervations
+In situ obervations
 ------------------

 Data from the International Soil Moisture Network (ISMN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ISMN data can be downloaded for free after registration from http://ismn.geo.tuwien.ac.at/
+ISMN data can be downloaded for free after being registered at http://ismn.geo.tuwien.ac.at/

 In case of the ISMN, 3 different formats are provided: